spdk-community-ci/spdk-mirror-for-ci/README.md

 NOTE: The SPDK mailing list has moved to a new location.
 Please visit [this URL](https://lists.linuxfoundation.org/mailman/listinfo/spdk) to subscribe at the new location.
 Subscribers from the old location will not be automatically migrated to the new location.
+Test.

 The Storage Performance Development Kit ([SPDK](http://www.spdk.io)) provides a set of tools and libraries for writing high performance, scalable, user-mode storage